warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/monthly-error-quota.md

 ---

 > **Note:** If your [current plan](https://airbrake.io/account/error-quota)
-> does not display the number of errors per month, your plan uses a [per minute
+> does not display the number of errors per month, your plan uses a
-> rate limit](/docs/airbrake-faq/per-minute-rate-limits/) and this section does not apply to your plan.
+> [rate limit](/docs/airbrake-faq/what-is-a-rate-limit/) and this section does
+> not apply to your plan.

 Your plan's monthly error quota determines the number of errors that can be sent to your Airbrake account within a billing period.
 Having a monthly error quota